All articles

 TestQala MCP Server: Run Tests Directly From Your IDE

 TestQala now supports the Model Context Protocol (MCP).
-Connect Claude Code, GitHub Copilot, Cursor, or any MCP-compatible AI tool and run tests without leaving your editor.
+Connect Claude Code, GitHub Copilot, Cursor, or any MCP-compatible AI tool and run tests without leaving your editor — and why this changes the testing feedback loop.

 Quick Answer

 TestQala now has an MCP server at mcp.testqala.com.
 Connect it to Claude Code, GitHub Copilot, Cursor, or any other MCP-compatible tool, and you can run tests, check results, and list your targets — all from your editor or AI agent.
-No context switching, no browser tabs, no copy-pasting.
+No context switching, no browser tabs, no copy-pasting run IDs.

 What is MCP?